vernonstinebaker/FDD.Tools/README.md

 A modern Feature-Driven Development (FDD) project management tool built with Java and JavaFX.

+Legacy design/migration documents have been relocated to archive/legacy-docs for repository cleanliness.

 ## Overview

 FDD Tools is a desktop application that helps teams manage Feature-Driven Development projects.
 It provides advanced visualization and management capabilities for FDD hierarchies including Programs, Projects, Aspects, Subjects, Activities, and Features.
 The application features a modern JavaFX interface with professional zoom/pan canvas capabilities and seamless user experience.